tarkaai/autolearn/README.md

 ## Testing

-AutoLearn has comprehensive test coverage with 54/54 tests passing:
+AutoLearn has comprehensive test coverage that drove the initial development

 ```bash
 # Run all tests (54 total tests)